Coding-Coach/find-a-mentor/README.md

 ## Support Us

-CodingCoach is a FREE platform that built and managed by volunteers.
-However, there are costs (servers, domains etc.).
-Please help CodingCoach to keep being free ❤️
+CodingCoach is a FREE platform that is built and managed entirely by volunteers.
+As always, there are ongoing costs to run this site such as servers, domains, email, and more.
+Please consider becoming a patron so we can continue our mission of being accessible and free ❤️

 <a href="https://patreon.com/codingcoach_io"><img src="https://img.shields.io/endpoint.svg?url=https://moshef9.wixsite.com/patreon-badge/_functions/badge/?username=codingcoach_io" alt="Patreon donate button" /> </a>